 Point of Care Ultrasound

-- EM residents receive Point of Care Ultrasound (PoCUS) training in July, along with ultrasound-guided vascular access training.
+- If required EM residents receive Point of Care Ultrasound (PoCUS) training in July, along with ultrasound-guided vascular access training.

 - Advanced scanning applications will also be covered.